There is no doubt, if you have stage 4 stomach cancer you are likely to be suffering symptoms and I will provide understanding and advice for you.

 You may be able to attend a local day unit in hospital for your palliative chemotherapy or radiotherapy too.

-Hospices are places where you can get support and care from qualified staff trained to deal with the complications.
+Hospices are places where you can get support their stage 4 stomach cancer and care from qualified staff trained to deal with the complications.

 A lot of people worry about hospices, but they are actually wonderful places.

 There is usually good camaraderie, a nice environment and all the technology on hand to deal with your symptoms should you need them.